dorny/paths-filter/README.md

 - For each filter, it sets an output variable with the name `${FILTER_NAME}_count` to the count of matching files.
 - If enabled, for each filter it sets an output variable with the name `${FILTER_NAME}_files`.
 It will contain a list of all files matching the filter.
 - `changes` - JSON array with names of all filters matching any of the changed files.
+- If `stat` input is set to an output format, the output variable `stat` contains JSON or CSV value with the change statistics for each filter.

 ## Examples